nsauton/starboy/README.md

 created by me natone
 inspired by astronomy, the stars, and building interesting backend systems
 created to learn and experiment with a sql database (postgres) in a fullstack env
-the starboy name was inpired by the weeknd album
+yes the starboy name was inpired by the weeknd album